Pgramer1/SetViz/README.md

-# Set Theory Visualizer 📊
+# SetViz : A set operation visualizer 📊

 A command-line tool written in Python to perform fundamental set theory operations and visualize the relationships between sets using Venn diagrams (`matplotlib-venn`) and Supervenn diagrams (`supervenn`).